Xi'an Jiaotong University: International program

 As the major trading site of the Silk Road, Xi'an has emerged as the site of a major international university alliance associated with the One Belt, One Road initiative.
 The program was initiated by the principal Shuguo Wang, and it has held forums for it since 2015.
 The university is home to a vigorous international program of research and exchange, centered around the University Alliance of the Silk Road that was formed in 2015.

 The university has partnerships with several other universities that have not been incorporated into the University Alliance of the Silk Road and Washington University in St. Louis through the McDonnell International Scholars Academy.

+On September 9, 2019, XJTU-POLIMI Joint School opened as a joint school of Xi'an Jiaotong university and the Polytechnic University of Milan.